The Cold War: Berlin Air Lift (1948-49)

 Another change occurred as a result of the Airlift.
 The public in America and Germany which had been shocked at the NAZI attricities generally felt that Germany should be punished.
 The Airlift significantly changed public opinion in America and Britain.
 It was seen as a massive humanitarian effort and the Soviets increasingly replaced the Germans as the great threat to democracy in Europe.
 The Berlin Air Lift in paticular laid the groundwork for a major shift in American publication.
 There would be not withdrawl from Europe as was the case afyer World war I. It helped prepare public opinion for the North Atlantic Treaty Organization--the American military commitment to Europe.

-A German reader who lived through the Airlift writes, "Thank the American people, the government and the pilots for the support and help to the Berlin population.
+German readers growing up in post-War Germany have written to comment on the Air Lift.
+The overwealming impression we get that Stalin's opening shot in the Cold War doomed the Soviet Union to failure.
+He not only ensured that the German people would reject Communism, but crerated a bond between Germans and Americans that would endure throughout the Cold War.
+One German reader who lived through the Airlift writes, "Thank the American people, the government and the pilots for the support and help to the Berlin population.
 It is a story that needs to be remembered."
 Another reader writes, "Yes, I very much agree.
 I was a very little girl at the time, but I recall it like yesterday.
-I knew nothing about Americans and Rusians.
+I knew nothing about Americans and Russians.
 But you see I got my first taste of chocolate.
 It was heavenly."

 Assessment

 The Berlin Air Lift is remembered today as a kind of historical footnote.
 It was much more than that.
 It is no accident that the Cold War can be said to have begun and ended in Berlin.
 The Berlin Airlift may be the greatest disaster in Soviet foreign policy after the NAZI-Soviet Non-Aggression Pact.
 The consequences were staggering for the Soviets.
+What Stalin thought was a low-risk gambit resulted in a Soviet defeat of staggering proportions.
 1) America committed to the defense of Western Europe thrpugh NATO).
 2) The Airlift convinced Berliners and Germans as a whole that America would stand with them against Soviet totalitarianism.
+It was during the Air Lift that Germasns began to see the Americans not as occupiers, but Allies.
 3) Soviets actions essentially innoculated Germany from Communism and Germany was the key to Europe.
-4) The Soviet actions exposed to Western press coverage exposed the true character of the Soviet regime.
+4) The Soviet actions exposed the true character of the Soviet regime.
 It severly damaged the reputation of Communist parties in Western Europe, especially in France and Italy where they were close to winning national elections.
 5) The American stance in Berlin essentially meant that the Cold War would be fought along economic lines in Europe.
 And by the 1950s the German Economic Miracle and the economic success throughout Western Europe proved that free enterprise was a far superior economic system culminating in the Berlin Wall--the Soviet admission of failure.

 Sources